oooAHOYooo/oooAHOYooo.github.io/README.md

 This is the home for the code of Ahoy Indie Media
-This code was hand-written by Alex Gonzalez circa 2023 This code is consists of a HTML document with embedded JavaScript and Vue.js code.
+This code was hand-written by Alex Gonzalez circa 2023

+# This code is cage free, public, and framework free having the website entirely consist of just html